ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 ```

 Although within your theme pack project you can use `yarn develop` to create a theme pack like any other Greenwood project, there are a couple limitations.
 Mainly from your theme pack templates you must explicitely reference _node_modules/<pacakge-name>/path/to/asset/_ as the starting prefix, but we are tracking a solution and `yarn develop` should be sufficient to be able to succesfully develop and publish for now.

+#### Will there be less development boilerplate in the future for plugin authors?

+Yes, we do realize this current workflow is a bit clunky at the moment, so please follow [this discussion](https://github.com/ProjectEvergreen/greenwood/discussions/682) for ways we can try and make this more elegant!  🙏🏻